ImperialCollegeLondon/dune_processes/README.md

 #### Running the web application with Poetry

 You can also start the web application though at a minimum this requires the drunc process manager to be running.
+Note that drunc only works on Linux so this approach will not work on any other platforms.
 See the next section on also working with Kafka.
 Assuming you have an active poetry shell for all steps:

 1. Start the drunc shell: